 - 6. Applicant will work with primary lender to provide Program Operator all terms on the conditions list.
 The items include, but are not limited to: - a.
 Income documentation (paystubs, tax returns, child support, etc.) - b.
 Asset documents (bank statements, 401K, etc.) - c.
 Property information (appraisal with photos, preliminary title report, termite report and clearance, etc.) - d.
 Real Estate Sales Contract (contingent upon receiving Program loan approval) - e.
 Residential loan application and credit report, paystubs, tax returns and W-2's, and all verifications of employment and rent - f.
 Disclosure statement - 7.
 Program Operator, upon receipt of appraisal, will order a home inspection to be completed by the Program Operator, a certified housing inspector, or a Sponsor representative.
 Home inspections will document health & safety and code compliance as well as conduct Lead-Based Paint Inspections.
 Seller must correct all deficiencies prior to the close of escrow. - 8.
 Upon receipt of all conditions, Program Operator will prepare participant file for final loan approval with Sponsor.
 The primary lender should request the date of loan approval one week prior to the date of anticipated loan signing.
 At loan approval, Program Operator will present the application to Sponsor for review.
 Following loan approval, Program Operator will give loan documents to Sponsor for signatures.
 Loan documents are then forwarded to escrow company to coordinate loan signing. - 9.
 Signed documents are returned to Program Operator for review.
 Upon review and confirmation of all conditions of final funding, Program Operator will wire funds to escrow. - 10.
 Once loan is funded and recorded, escrow company provides a copy of all documents to Program Operator.
-Program Operator then closes out the loan files a copy of all documents to Program Operator.
 Program Operator then closes out the loan file.